invopop/gobl/regimes/pt/README.md

 ### `InvoiceType` (Tipo de documento)

+AT's `InvoiceType` (Tipo de document) specifies the type of a Portuguese tax document.
+The following table lists all the supported invoice types and how GOBL will map them with a combination of invoice type and tax tags:

 | Code | Name | GOBL Type | GOBL Tax Tag |
 | --- | --- | --- | --- |
 | FT | Fatura, emitida nos termos do artigo 36.o do Código do IVA | `standard` | |